bghM/ai-programming-foundations-project/README.md

 ## Visualization Interpretation
 ### Plot 1 — Fare Distribution by Survival
 Passengers who survived generally paid higher fares than those who did not.
 The median fare is noticeably higher for survivors, and there are several high-fare outliers among them.
-This suggests that wealth (and passenger class) was strongly associated with survival.
+This suggests that wealth and passenger class was strongly associated with survival.
 <img width="900" height="600" alt="viz_fare_by_survival" src="https://github.com/user-attachments/assets/c5ad4979-22ef-4652-a914-da84546dae61" />

 ### Plot 2 — Survival Rate by Sex
-Female passengers had a much higher survival rate (~70–75%) compared to male passengers (~18–20%).
+Female passengers had a much higher survival rate (about 70–75%) compared to male passengers (about 18–20%).
 This supports the historical “women and children first” policy and shows that sex is a strong predictor of survival.
 <img width="900" height="600" alt="viz_survival_by_sex" src="https://github.com/user-attachments/assets/dd8f138b-9cdd-452f-9416-0ebbfa358ed1" />

 ### Plot 3 — Age Distribution by Survival